 Researchers to create UK’s first large-scale glaucoma biobank

-Fight for Sight and the International Glaucoma Association (IGA) are funding a project to create the UK’s first large-scale glaucoma biobank, a new tool that will help personalise glaucoma treatment and identify patients most at risk of sight loss.
+Fight for Sight and Glaucoma UK (fornerly known as the International Glaucoma Association, IGA) are funding a project to create the UK’s first large-scale glaucoma biobank, a new tool that will help personalise glaucoma treatment and identify patients most at risk of sight loss.

 Researcher Dr Anthony Khawaja and his team will establish a data resource to allow better genetic prediction of which glaucoma patients are likely to worsen and therefore require the most intensive treatment.
 They will be linking data from glaucoma patients at Moorfields Eye Hospital and a national genetics study (the National Institute for Health Research BioResource).

 The biobank, called the Moorfields Glaucoma BioResource, will be the first of its kind for glaucoma and comes in response to a recent study part-supported by Fight for Sight undertaken by Dr Khawaja which identified over 100 genetic factors that are associated with intraocular pressure (IOP) and the risk of developing glaucoma.

 Finding the right treatment for individual glaucoma patients is complex.
 It is difficult to predict on diagnosis which patients will require the most intensive form of treatment, and difficult to determine which care will be most effective for individuals.
 A ‘trial and error’ approach is therefore used, where several treatments are tried in succession until an effective one is found.
 Some patients worsen despite treatment , while it is thought some patients are over-treated, which is why this research will be so vital.